 Before The Update Hits: History Repeats Itself

-If we turn back the clocks to 2011, Neil Patel posted an analysis of Google’s Panda update mere months after it began rolling out.
+If we turn back the clocks to 2011, Patel posted an analysis of Google’s Panda update mere months after it began rolling out.
 Here he provided some evergreen tips that still apply today.
 Knowing what Google has done in the past will help you better understand future updates.
 In his post, here are some tips he mentioned to stay ahead of the curve:

 - Provide unique and high-quality content - don’t try to fluff up blog posts or duplicate something you saw elsewhere.
 Always ask yourself what can my followers take away from this?